MD-CWI/afivo-streamer/documentation/simulations.md

 In order to optimize the use of the lookup tables, the following public functions and subroutines are presented in module <code>m_lookup_table</code>:
 \verbatim
    !
-Returns a new lookup table
+To return a new lookup table
    LT_create
    !
-Returns the x-coordinates of the lookup table LT_get_xdata
+To return the x-coordinates of the lookup table LT_get_xdata
    !
-Linearly interpolate the (x, y) input data to the new_x coordinates LT_get_spaced_data
+To Linearly interpolate the (x, y) input data to the new_x coordinates LT_get_spaced_data
    !
-Fill the column with index col_ix using the linearly interpolated (x, y) data LT_set_col
+To fill the column with index col_ix using the linearly interpolated (x, y) data LT_set_col
    !
-Add a new column by linearly interpolating the (x, y) data LT_add_to_col
+To add a new column by linearly interpolating the (x, y) data LT_add_to_col
    !
-Add the (x,y) data to a given column
+To add the (x,y) data to a given column LT_add_col
-   LT_add_col
    !
-Get a location in the lookup table
+To get a location in the lookup table
    LT_get_loc
    !
-Get the values of all columns at x
+To get the values of all columns at x
    LT_get_col
    !
-Get the value of a single column at x
+To get the value of a single column at x LT_get_mcol
-   LT_get_mcol
    !
-Get the values of all columns at a location LT_get_col_at_loc
+To get the values of all columns at a location LT_get_col_at_loc
    !
-Get the value of a single column at a location LT_get_mcol_at_loc
+To get the value of a single column at a location LT_get_mcol_at_loc
    !
-Return the number of rows
+To return the number of rows
    LT_get_num_rows
    !
-Return the number of columns
+To return the number of columns
    LT_get_num_cols
    !
-Get the x-coordinates and the columns of the lookup table LT_get_data
+To get the x-coordinates and the columns of the lookup table LT_get_data
    !
-Compute by use of linear interpolation the value in the middle of ! domain D = [x_list(1) , x_list(size(x_list))].
+To compute by use of linear interpolation the value in the middle of ! domain D = [x_list(1) , x_list(size(x_list))].
    !
 If x_value is left of domain  D, then the value becomes the value ! at the left side of D,
    ! if x_value is right of domain D, then the value becomes the value ! at the right side of D
    LT_lin_interp_list
    !
-Write the lookup table to file (in binary, potentially unportable) LT_to_file
+To write the lookup table to file (in binary, potentially unportable) LT_to_file
    !
 Read the lookup table from file (in binary, potentially unportable) LT_from_file